Dos Bocas oil fire

-The Dos Bocas oil fire occurred in Veracruz, Mexico in 1908 when the oil well San Diego del Mar number 3 erupted into flames, spilling the equivalent of thousands of oil barrels that severely affected the environment and makes it one of the worse environmental catastrophes in the oil industry.
+The Dos Bocas oil fire occurred in Ozuluama de Mascareñas, in the Mexican state of Veracruz, in 1908 when the oil well San Diego del Mar number 3 erupted into flames, spilling the equivalent of thousands of oil barrels that severely affected the environment and makes it one of the worse environmental catastrophes in the oil industry.
 The fire lasted almost two months and has permanently left two giant craters in the ground leaving "Two Mouths".

 History of oil in Veracruz

 Foreign oil extraction which began in 1900 was dominated by American and European powers alike.
 Each time one of these new powers entered an area, like Veracruz, they would ultimately disrupt the local wildlife, alter the landscape, and affect how society was structured as well.
 The oil companies would then make their own type of society that would not only affect how people would interact with each other, but how the locals would interact with the environment around them as well.
 A major factor that changed their society was that the oil companies were able to put a price on the locals land.
 This made the people uneasy at the time and did not trust the companies at first, but with very high offers on their land, the people could not refuse.
 Once they acquired the land, they built major infrastructure like wells, refineries, living quarters for the workers, etc..

 At first the companies were hesitant in laying down pipelines, until it started to rain oil from the wells.
 Oil would cover entire areas with this black gold they had found and when they would work on installing the pipelines, oil would still rain down from the wells.
 These open wells, or pits, as they called them would reach depths as much as seven to thirty feet deep.
 Having these pits open would be a dangerous move because they could easily catch fire at any moment.